drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-designer-cud-sprocs.md

 -   If the server generates the primary key value for the inserted row, you must map this value back to the entity's key property.
 In the example that follows, the **InsertPerson** stored procedure returns the newly created primary key as part of the stored procedure's result set.
 The primary key is mapped to the entity key (**PersonID**) using the **&lt;Add Result Bindings&gt;** feature of the EF Designer.
 -   The stored procedure calls are mapped 1:1 with the entities in the conceptual model.
 For example, if you implement an inheritance hierarchy in your conceptual model and then map the CUD stored procedures for the **Parent** (base) and the **Child** (derived) entities, saving the **Child** changes will only call the **Child**’s stored procedures, it will not trigger the **Parent**’s stored procedures calls.

 ## Prerequisites

-Visual Studio 2012, Ultimate, Premium, Professional, or Web Express edition.

-To complete this walkthrough, you must install the [School database](../ef6/entity-framework-school-database.md).
+To complete this walkthrough, you will need:

+- A recent version of Visual Studio.
+- The School sample Database

+See the section on [Walkthrough Prerequisites](../../../ef6/get-started/entity-framework-school-database.md) for more details.

 ## Set up the Project